Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 spi_id - SPI instance (SPI0 or SPI1)
 frequency in `kHz`
 I was able to run this display up to `62.5MHz` (SPI clock wouldn't go higher).
-If you want to be safe, stay below 20MHz - im not responsible for any damage!
+If you want to be safe, stay below 20MHz - I'm not responsible for any damage!

 ### lcd_init()
 Inits the display, always required.
+Call after lcd_spi_init()!

 ### void lcd_hardware_reset()
 Uses RST pin to hardware-reset the display.